Reconciliation Calendar

 September 30 is the National Day for Truth and Reconciliation otherwise known as Orange Shirt Day – a day to honour survivors of residential schools and their families.

 A good place to start learning is with the Truth and Reconciliation Commission of Canada’s 94 Calls to Action – steps to address the harm caused by the residential school system and support healing for Indigenous peoples.
+Here's a children and youth-friendly guide to the Calls to Action!

 Let’s spend this month learning, reflecting, and taking action – together.